microsoft/teams-powerapps-app-templates/HowTo/Documentation/README.md

-# How To App Template - Documentations
+# How To Sample App Template - Documentation

 ## How to use
 * [Use How To sample app template](how-to.md)